Course Content and Outcome Guide for GEO 210

 - Credit Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionFocuses on natural processes that create physical diversity on the earth.
 Includes weather and climate, vegetation, soils, landforms, ecosystems, their distribution and significance.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Audit available.

 Addendum to Course DescriptionThe course will be valuable for students seeking to understand the varied and complex physical environments of the Earth.

 Geography 210 presentations will include lecture and lecture discussion.